kode-git/NeMo/README.md

 - <b>Step 5</b>: Open the browser and go to the url _http://locahost:9000/jarvis/index_ to interact with the Jarvis AI

 If you have troubles with dependencies open an issue here and be sure to follow each step of https://rasa.com/docs/rasa/installation/.
 For more information about the modelling on the _Natural Language Understanding_, visits the previous link.

+## Docker setup for development use SERVER

+For an easy setup of the dipendencies, build and run the image from the Dockerfile following these steps: <br>
+- <b>Step 1</b>: Go into the folder with the Dockerfile and type `docker image build -t jaspimg2 .`
+- <b>Step 2</b>: Step backward into the path with `cd..` and type `docker run -it -p 9000:9000 --mount "type=bind,source=$(pwd)/NeMo-virtual-assistant,target=/app" jaspimg`
+- <b>Step 4</b>: Follow the above steps to run the server service

 ## Contributors
 - Andrea Gurioli (@andreagurioli1995)